-Then verses 7-14 return once again to the story of Moses, which we have already seen in suras 2, 7, 10, 17, 20, and 26.
+Then Allah returns yet again to the story of Moses, which we have already seen in suras 2, 7, 10, 17, 20, and 26 (vv.
+7-14).
 This time we get a version of the story of the burning bush from Exodus 3:2ff (vv.
 7-9), but no revelation of the Name of God (Exodus 3:14).
 Instead, the Qur’anic account fast-forwards to Exodus 4:2-6, in which Moses at God’s bidding casts down his rod and sees it become a serpent (v.
-10) and puts his hand inside his cloak, whereupon it becomes leprous and is then restored – although in the Qur’an, it merely turns white, without disease (v.
+10) and puts his hand inside his cloak, whereupon it becomes leprous and is then restored — although in the Qur’an, it merely turns white, without disease (v.
 12).
 But Pharaoh and his court reject these signs “in iniquity and arrogance, though their souls were convinced thereof” (v.
-14) – here again is a hint that people who reject Islam do so only because they are corrupt, even though they know it’s true.
+14) — here again is a hint that people who reject Islam do so only because they are corrupt, even though they know it’s true.

 This idea seems modeled on the jizya, the tax prescribed for the dhimmis (9:29): she seems prepared to pay a tax as a symbol of her submission to Solomon’s authority.
 Qatadah, one of Muhammad’s companions, marveled: “May Allah have mercy on her and be pleased with her — how wise she was as a Muslim and (before that) as an idolater!
 She understood how gift-giving has a good effect on people.”